fbpx

 1. Rice method

-White rice exhibits qualities of a drying agent and that is why it revives a wet phone.
+White rice exhibits the qualities of a drying agent and that is why it revives a wet phone.
 Unfortunately, this magic trick does not work with all phones.
-An iPhone is made different from a Samsung phone, and so on and so forth.
+An iPhone is made differently from a Samsung phone, and so on and so forth.
 Hence rice effectiveness will vary with resilience and the compactness of different phones.
 Therefore, it is good to dry out as much water as you can before dipping your phone in a bowl of uncooked rice.

 Personally, I have tried this method and it worked.
 However, it took almost a week before my phone stopped hallucinating – you know what I mean.